Edge of Seventeen (film): Plot

 Sandusky, Ohio, 1984: Eric Hunter is a Eurythmics-obsessed, musically driven teenager coming to terms with his sexual identity.
-When Eric and his best friend, Maggie, accept summer jobs in food service at the local amusement park, they befriend their lesbian manager, Angie, and a gay college student named Rod.
+When Eric and his best friend, Maggie, accept summer jobs in food service at the local amusement park, they befriend their lesbian manager, Angie, and gay college student, Rod.
 Sparks fly between the two boys, even as Maggie waits patiently in the wings for Eric's affections.
 Eric and Rod eventually go on a date that ends at a motel, but then Rod promptly heads back to Ohio State.
-The encounter leaves Eric to have mixed feelings, but he is now more sure of his sexuality.
+The encounter leaves Eric with mixed feelings, but he is now more sure of his sexuality.

 After beginning his senior year of high school, Eric starts to change up his appearance by letting Maggie dye the top half of his hair blonde, and wearing edgier and more effeminate clothes.
 This raises eyebrows with his loving parents, but Eric learns that his mom is going to get a part-time job at a local movie multiplex to help send him to study music in New York.
 While at a party with Maggie, several guys from their school call Eric gay slurs that cause him to leave.
 Later that night, Eric ventures out to the local gay disco "The Universal", a hopping joint run by none other than his old boss, Angie, who tells him not to worry about what everyone else thinks.
 He dances with a guy who takes him out to his car where the guy gives Eric a rim job, but then leaves shortly afterwards.
 Stung by a meaningless sexual experience, he calls Rod, who at first seems happy to hear from him, but then tells Eric that he probably shouldn't call him anymore.
 Eric then goes to Maggie's house where he finally tells her that he is gay.
 Maggie does not seem to be that surprised since she suspected Eric's relationship with Rod, but she comforts him nevertheless.